6 Best Renters Insurance Companies in Wisconsin of 2025

 Farmers Insurance has been in business since 1927 and covers renters, homeowners, vehicles, and businesses.

-We chose them for our list because they offer a unique discount to non-smokers as well as one for first responders.
+We chose them for our list because they offer a unique discount to non-smokers and one for first responders.

 Farmers also has a low number of customer complaints and receive high scores for its customer service.

-The average annual cost of Wisconsin renters insurance with Farmers is $130 a year, which comes to just under $12 per month.
+The average annual cost of Wisconsin renters insurance with Farmers is $130 yearly, just under $12 monthly.

 Here are some pros and cons of Farmers Insurance for Wisconsin renters to consider.